k3s-io/docs/docs/installation/configuration.md

 weight: 20
 ---

 This page focuses on the options that are commonly used when setting up K3s for the first time.
-Refer to the documentation on [Advanced Options and Configuration](../advanced/advanced.md) for more in-depth coverage.
+Refer to the documentation on [Advanced Options and Configuration](../advanced/advanced.md) and the [server](../cli/server.md) and [agent](../cli/agent.md) command documentation for more in-depth coverage.

 ## Configuration with install script